 Note: Using the RADIUS token you can design migration scenarios.
 When migrating from other (proprietary) OTP solutions, you can enroll a RADIUS token for the users.
 The RADIUS token points to the RADIUS server of the old solution.
 Thus the user can authenticate against privacyIDEA with the old, proprietary token, till he is enrolled a new token in privacyIDEA.
-The interesting thing is, that you also get the authentication request with the proprietary token in the audit log of privacyIDEA.
-This way you can have a scenario, where users are still using old tokens and other users are already using new (privacyIDEA) tokens.
+The interesting thing is, that you also get the authentication request with the proprietary token and other users are already using new (privacyIDEA) tokens.
 You will see all authentication requests in the pricacyIDEA system.